Our Kind of People

 We hope you can attend in person!
 Digital access will not be offered this year.

-Rocco Buttiglione is a Professor of political science at Saint Pius V University in Rome, and member of the Pontifical Academy of Social Sciences.
+Rocco Buttiglione is Professor of political science at Saint Pius V University in Rome, and member of the Pontifical Academy of Social Sciences.
 He has served as a Minister for European Affairs and as the vice president of the Italian Chamber of Deputies.
 He is the author of the 1997 book: Karol Wojtyla: The Thought of the Man Who Became Pope John Paul II.
 His book Modernity’s Alternative: How History is Formed in the Depths of the People is forthcoming from New Polity Press.

 Andrew Willard Jones holds a PhD in Medieval History from Saint Louis University with a focus on the Church of the High Middle Ages.
 Jones’s work is primarily concerned with historical political theology and with the reconciliation of the post-modern with the pre-modern.
 Methodologically, his work treats history as a theological discipline and not as a secular archaeology.
 Jones is the author of Before Church and State: A Study of Social Order in St. Louis IX’s Sacramental Kingdom and the one-volume history of the Catholic Church The Two Cities: A History of Christian Politics.
 His most recent book The Church Against the State is available now from New Polity Press